What follows is the case for buying a Regulator Boat.

 The Regulator 41 is a serious fishing machine.
 It also brings quite a bit of luxury and creature comfort to the table.

 “Next is the liner.
 The liner contains the fish boxes and the like.
 It is also built separately, dropped and glassed into the hull.
-After that, the deck is dropped in,” Zorn describes.
+After that, the deck is dropped in,” Kusler describes.

 The result of this layered, integrated approach is added strength and rigidity.
 “This construction process eliminates shutter.
 When you’re pounding into a head sea or when you’re coming off of a big wave, you don’t feel the shutter that you sometimes do in other boats.”

-As for the second component of Regulator’s secret sauce, Zorn credits the people behind the brand.
-“Regulator has won numerous awards for customer service,” Zorn begins.
+As for the second component of Regulator’s secret sauce, Kusler credits the people behind the brand.
+“Regulator has won numerous awards for customer service,” Kusler begins.
 Based in North Carolina, while hospitality may come naturally, the company is dedicated to doing things the right way.

 Why Buy From Kusler Yachts?
 We are transforming what you can expect from a boat brokerage.